JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-14-sightseeing.md

 *Overcoming my fear of heights*

 Once I was out, I became Casey the Bahama Barber and cleaned up my mom and Jules’s neckline.
 Not to toot my own horn but I think it actually looked pretty decent.
 They both wanted buzzed undercuts in hopes of staying a little cooler, and I cleaned up their necklines so hair wouldn’t get caught in their mask straps.
 Next my parents hopped in their lounge floaties and tied off to the back of the boat.
 Without their rope they would have been out to sea in minutes.
 We floated for a while behind the boat waiting for the current to ease up.

 The snorkel we planned for today was to a set of islands known as Rocky Dundas.
 Supposedly it hides two caves that can only be explored at low tide.
 We left early to make sure we had time to locate the spot.
 We cruised across the deep channel south of the mooring with our eyes peeled.
 The islands in front of us jutted up out of the ocean, their flat rock walls reaching high into the air above our heads.

 ![dundas-overhang](/images/dundas-overhang.jpg)

-*
+*At high tide the overhang is submerged*

 There are two skiff moorings located just off the sharp wall that grant easy access to the caves.
 From the skiff, the shadowy wall made it difficult to see the entrances.
 We suited up and jumped in.
 From the water the caves were much more obvious.
 Initially, it was just a looming dark mouth on the side of the island, but after my eyes adjusted I was able to see the dim interior.
 The water inside was very shallow and we stood up to look around.